 If a revision is performed because of recurrent laxity of the area under the chin, we often wait between 6 to 12 months to do this.
 It is a fairly simple procedure that often involves just releasing the skin behind the ear and a little bit onto the neck and jawline.
 Through that incision, we can tighten the deeper tissues and remove a bit more skin (again, deep tissue tightening is the most important component).
 This can be done under local or sedation in the office or operating room.
 Remember in this circumstance, this may be an expected outcome in a patient with severe loose skin or very thin skin.

-Pictured above is a 64 year old patient that had a facelift prior and desired a secondary facelift.
+Pictured above is a 64-year-old patient who had a prior facelift and desired a secondary facelift.
 She was a good candidate for the procedure and had pleasing results, despite having thinner skin.
 She is shown 9 months after her 2nd facelift.
-You can see more facelift before and after pictures in our photo gallery and learn more about how we create natural-looking rejuvenation in a related blog post.
+You can see more facelift before-and-after pictures in our photo gallery and learn more about how we create natural-looking rejuvenation in a related blog post.

 Other things to appreciate about a second facelift:

 - We can often use the same scars as used before and, if necessary, take advantage of the opportunity to modify or revise the scars to improve their quality or location.

-- Secondary procedure are often less about skin removal and more about deeper tissue reposition to achieve the result intended.
+- Secondary procedures are often less about skin removal and more about deeper tissue repositioning to achieve the result intended.